amizak/Devops-projects-1-10/Project-1/Linux-practice-project.md

 <img width="414" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/1f9d5fba-49c7-4f7c-a851-4bda3c005a63">

-### Command: pwd.
+### Command: pwd
 ##### Meaning print current working directory, this command was ran to find the path of the current/present working directory.
 <img width="359" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/451c6846-d2b6-4470-ab2c-7b476d73b08c">

 ### Command: cat
-##### The Concatenate command is used to list combine or merge and write file content to the standard output. i ran this command followed by the file i wanted to display on the screen.
+##### The Concatenate command is used to list combine or merge and write file content to the standard output in other words to display the contents of a file in the terminal. i ran this command followed by the file i wanted to display on the screen.
 <img width="742" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/e3a530ac-54ee-4de6-843f-8e8ede69c5c4">

 ##### I ran it as tac to display the content of the file in reverse order.
 <img width="730" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/d0dc8bf4-52b6-4e16-9e02-bda96150e0a0">

 ##### I ran it to merge two files and store the output in another file.
 <img width="854" alt="image" src="https://github.com/amizak/Devops-projects-1-10/assets/139656919/dd2ea284-3037-4f54-a796-ccf13f73b760">